SmitGawand/Excel_Files/README.md

 | Software Engineer          | 99,150       | 79,200  | 99,150    | 5.5        |

 ## 💡 How to Use
-Open the file (files/Excel Analysis.xlsx) in Excel or Google Sheets.
+Open the file [Excel Analysis.xlsx](https://github.com/user-attachments/files/22718412/Excel.Analysis.xlsx) in Excel or Google Sheets.

 Explore each tab—Skill Demand, Skills per Job, Salary Analysis, and more.